Ahi-Tech86/Idk/README.md

-# ChatApp with Spring and ReactJS
+# Application with Spring and ReactJs